 As if to put that to the test, Tedesco decided to stretch McKennie again on Bundesliga Matchday 8, playing him off the shoulder of striker Guido Burgstaller at home to Werder Bremen.
 Schalke may have ended up losing, but again McKennie's display was encouraging.
 So much so that the American was used as a second striker on three further occasions.

-Despite playing more and riskier balls higher up the pitch, the Schalke No.2 has only misplaced 23.3 per cent of his passes, made more sprints (27.3) and covered more ground (7.69 miles) than in almost all other positions this season.
+Despite playing more and riskier balls higher up the pitch, the Schalke No.2 only misplaced 22.3 per cent of his passes, made more sprints (27.3 per game) and covered more ground (7.69 miles per match) than in almost all other positions this season.
 It is a position that appears to suit his talents: blessed with pace and stamina he can execute a high-pressing strategy, and his recent goals hint at more to come from him in the final third.

 "I can play anywhere except goalkeeper," laughed McKennie when asked about his versatility.
 "But if the coach asks me to play there, then I would."